 Florida law requires parties to a divorce or paternity proceeding calculate child support as part of the final judgment.
-Florida child support law provides guidelines for calculating child support which are based on the following factors:
+Florida law provides guidelines for calculating child support which are based on the following factors:

 - (A) The respective income of each parent;

 - (B) medical insurance expenses for the child;